PyDrocsid/cogs/general/custom_commands/documentation.md

 #### `permission_level`

-The permission_level is used to set the required permission level to execute the custom command.
+The permission_level subcommand is used to set the required permission level to execute the custom command.

 ```css
 .custom_commands edit [permission_level|pl] <command> <level>